interlockjs/interlock/docs/extensibility.md

 - bundles:  a mapping of destination paths to `raw` code
 - opts:     the original options passed to the compilation)

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |